 Pregnancy Mood Swings

-If you’re pregnant you probably know all about having mood swings.
-If you’re not pregnant and are supporting someone who is, you too probably know all about mood swings.
+If you’re pregnant, you probably know all about having mood swings.
+If you’re not pregnant and are living with someone who is, you too probably know all about mood swings.
 Mood swings are a very common pregnancy symptom.
 One second you’re excited about the baby’s arrival, the next you’re wondering if this was a terrible idea.
-One day you’re buying shirts that say “#1 Mom” and then next day you feel like you are the worst mother on earth.
+One day you’re buying shirts that say “#1 Mom,” and then next day you feel like you are the worst mother on earth.

-Most women begin experiencing mood swings around 6 weeks pregnant.
-The moodiness usually lasts until about 10 weeks pregnant and tends to disappear during the second trimester.
+Most women begin experiencing mood swings around six weeks into pregnancy.
+The moodiness usually lasts until about 10 weeks into pregnancy and tends to disappear during the second trimester.
 As the third trimester begins and the baby’s arrival draws closer, many women begin experiencing mood swings all over again.
-It’s normal, remember that.
-Having a baby is a stressful, exciting time for many expectant parents.
+This is normal; remember that.
+Having a baby is an exciting but stressful time for many expectant parents.

 Even your partner may be experiencing mood swings.
-It’s not unheard of for a partner to have ‘sympathy pains’.
-They too are having anxiety, nervousness and other emotions about the arrival.
-One day they think they’ll be a great parent, the next day they are having their doubts.
-No, they aren’t dealing with the different hormone changes or growing baby, however, they are dealing with their pregnant partner, and that too can be just as difficult.
+It’s not unheard of for a partner to have “sympathy pains.”
+They too may be feeling some anxiety about the baby’s arrival.
+One day they think they’ll be a great parent, and the next day they are having doubts.
+No, they aren’t dealing with the different hormone changes or growing baby, but they are dealing with their pregnant partner, and that can be just as difficult.

 Causes of Mood Swings

 The main culprit is hormones.
-Hormonal changes that are occurring affect the levels of neurotransmitters in your brain.
+Hormonal changes affect the neurotransmitters in your brain.
 Neurotransmitters are the brain chemicals that regulate your mood.
-Now, every woman is different and responds differently to these affects.

 - Progesterone and Estrogen